shenef/Boktai-Speedrunning/src/zoktai/any.md

 Equip ![][icon_dash] Dash, ![][icon_flame] Flame, ![][icon_earth] Earth and ![][icon_dynamite] Dynamite.
 Put all stat points into STRG.
+Proceed through the ↘️ exit.

+Use ![][icon_dynamite] Dynamite by the first torch.
-Proceed through the ↘️ exit, light all the torches to open the gate.
+Knock on the central wall to lure the Skeleton Fencer, then use ![][icon_flame] Flame to light the other torches to open the gate.

 In the third dark room, light the torches on the moving platforms with spear and ![][icon_flame] Flame.
 Have <=8 sunlight to enable the solar walkways in the next room.

-Use ![][icon_dynamite] Dynamite on the wall here in this room:
+Use ![][icon_dynamite] Dynamite on the wall here in this room and proceed through the new ↖️ exit:
 ![](./assets/images/garb_of_darkness_room.webp)

 Get the ![][icon_garb_of_darkness] Garb of Darkness armor, then equip it and ![][icon_magic_sword] Magic Sword.